.png)

 The Open Letter’s pilot scheme is the first step in a strategic rollout to align the brand with growing consumer demand, environmental goals, and ethical responsibility.
 The letter is backed by a broad coalition of supporters, including environmentalists, health professionals, charities, academics, celebrities, and 17 animal sanctuaries, all calling on Starbucks to evolve.
 The full Open Letter and list of signatories is available here and it has been featured by London Post and Larder Magazine.

 Starbucks has already taken positive steps, including removing the surcharge on plant-based milk and launching a ‘Store of the Future’ in Shanghai where oat is the default – so now we are urging Starbucks leadership to bring that same boldness to the UK.
 Our Open Letter cannot be ignored.
+Experts from a multitude of academic backgrounds and specialisms have signed on, including NHS consultant and gastroenterologist, Dr Alan Desmond who advocates for oat milk.

 By shifting their focus to the promotion of plant milk, Starbucks can help accelerate positive change.
 Will you join us by signing our petition?
 Together we can urge them to change.